 Imperative programming focuses on how to execute, defines control flow as statements that change a program state.
 In other words, it focuses on “how” individual statements, instructions or function calls are executed or evaluated in order to generate a result.

 Declarative programming focuses on what to execute, defines program logic, but not detailed control flow.
 Declarative programming attempts to minimize side effects by describing what the program must accomplish, rather than how to accomplish it as a sequence of actions or statements.

 This is a deeper subject than outlined here so feel free to dig more into it if you like.

-Let's use a code example to demonstrate the differences:
+Let’s use a code example to illustrate the differences:

 This is a contrived example, but the former describes “how” to generate the result using control flow, and the latter leaves those details up to the computer.

 Elixir has built-in support for concurrency out of the box because it runs on the Erlang VM (BEAM).

 Elixir code runs inside lightweight OS threads of execution called processes that are isolated and exchange information via messages.

 From the docs:

 Due to their lightweight nature, it is not uncommon to have hundreds of thousands of processes running concurrently in the same machine.
 Isolation allows processes to be garbage collected independently, reducing system-wide pauses, and using all machine resources as efficiently as possible (vertical scaling).